Are you ready to discover your college program?

 Higher Education in Kansas

 Officials also hope to reduce workforce shortages and increase the number of degrees in STEM-related fields earned in-state.
 Five of the state's universities offer a bachelor's of science in computer science, including the University of Kansas, Kansas State University, Wichita State University, Fort Hays State University, and Emporia State University.
 Online computer science programs in Kansas are also available at some schools, including through Fort Hays State University's virtual college.
-Online students have access to a personal advisor and many other student services, such as online writing labs and live tutors.
+Online students often have access to a personal adviser and many other student services, such as online writing labs and live tutors.

 Computer Science Careers in Kansas

-Median Salary for Computer Science Careers by Degree
+Mean Salary for Computer Science Careers in Kansas

 - In Touch Solutions: The Kansas City IT professionals group listed In Touch Solutions as one of the top companies in Kansas looking for IT talent.
-This is a pharmaceutical marketing agency that helps pharma brands market products and connect to consumers.
+This pharmaceutical marketing agency helps pharma brands market products and connect to consumers.
 In Touch routinely hires web developers, system engineers, and data scientists.

-- Company Kitchen: Company Kitchen is a food service company that provides food service options to workplaces.
-It coordinate cafes, vending/coffee machines, and mini-marketplaces for companies.
+- Company Kitchen: A food service company that provides food service options to workplaces, Company Kitchen coordinates cafes, vending/coffee machines, and mini-marketplaces for companies.
 The IT department at Company Kitchen provides wellness support and nutrition tracking for employees.
 The company employs many developers, front-end programmers, and DevOps engineers; these workers also have the opportunity to attend the annual Compute Midwest conference.

 Computer Science Programs in Kansas

 Computer science majors in Kansas can choose between on-campus and online degree tracks.
 The differences between onsite and distance learning programs vary depending on the institution, but most programs use the same on-campus instructors to conduct online courses.
-Some schools, such as Fort Hays State University, also have an entire staff that is dedicated to online learning.
+Some schools, such as Fort Hays State University, also dedicate an entire staff to online learning.